Migrants degraded and treated inhumanely at detention centre, inquiry finds

 Migrants were taken from their cells naked and dangerous restraint techniques used, the inquiry found

-An immigration centre had a “toxic culture” where vulnerable detainees were subjected to inhumane and degrading treatment, an inquiry has found.
+A UK immigration centre had a “toxic culture” where vulnerable detainees were subjected to inhumane and degrading treatment, an inquiry has found.

 In a report published today, Chair Kate Eves said an “environment flourished” at Brook House immigration removal centre, in West Sussex, where “unacceptable treatment” became more likely.